jenkins-x/terraform-aws-eks-jx/README.md

 You can also configure an existing Vault instance for use with Jenkins X.
 In this case provide the Vault URL via the _vault_url_ input variable and follow the Jenkins X documentation around the installation of an [external Vault](https://jenkins-x.io/v3/admin/setup/secrets/vault/#external-vault) instance.

 To use AWS Secrets Manager instead of vault, set `use_vault` variable to false, and `use_asm` variable to true.
+You will also need a role that grants access to AWS Secrets Manager, this will be created for you by setting `create_asm_role` variable to true.

 ### NGINX